 Alligator Creek Nature Trail, in 27-acre Alligator Creek Park, traverses a large forested area of mixed hardwood and pine with substantial understory.
 The trail, 1 mile in length, offers a boardwalk that hovers over swampy, grassy and bog-like areas, giving access to superb birding habitat.
+The well-maintained trail offers access to the mixed forest.
+There are several small clearings found approximately 1/2 mile.

 A second trail, ½-mile Beaver Creek Interpretive Trail, is also worth exploring.
 Both trails encompass a broad array of habitats, from marshland to mixed-age woodlands.
 Common Yellowthroats and Swamp Sparrows, Pileated Woodpeckers and Great Horned Owls can be found along the trails.
 The site is located on U.S. Army Corps of Engineers lands.
+There are no amenities other than the trail and gravel parking lot at this location, but you are just a few minutes away from the more populated West Point Dam locations, complete with boat launches, restrooms and a multitude of picnic tables.

 GPS: N32 58.685′ | W085 13.243′